-Venezuela opposition says talks off until government fulfills agreements

-CARACAS Venezuela's opposition said on Tuesday talks with President Nicolas Maduro's administration were off until the leftist government keeps promises on elections and foreign aid, casting further doubt on Vatican-brokered attempts to alleviate the country's deep political crisis.
+Vatican seeks to revive faltering Venezuela talks

+CARACAS (Reuters) - A Vatican representative sought on Tuesday night to rescue faltering talks between Venezuela's leftist government and the opposition, after President Nicolas Maduro's rivals said they would sit out further meetings unless concessions were made.

+Venezuela's opposition snubbed a scheduled meeting with government officials on Tuesday, saying the government's earlier electoral and foreign aid promises had not been kept.

-The formal talks, which began in October with facilitators from the Vatican, appeared to have led to the release of a handful of detained activists, but hopes for real rapprochement have always been slim.
+Hopes for real rapprochement during the formal talks, which began in October with facilitators from the Vatican, have always been slim.

 The two sides are at loggerheads, with the opposition seeking the ouster of socialist Maduro, while authorities have vowed he would not leave office before his term ends in 2019.

-"We'll only sit down with the government again once they meet what was agreed on," opposition coalition Jesus Torrealba said after a meeting with facilitators.
-The opposition had been scheduled to meet with government representatives, but did not show up.
+"We'll only sit down with the government again once they meet what was agreed on," opposition coalition leader Jesus Torrealba said after a meeting with facilitators.

 The two sides had previously reached tentative agreements, including potentially letting foreign donors provide food and medicine to the country and working toward replacing directors of the national elections authority, whom the opposition has called government puppets.

-The government has not fulfilled these promises, the opposition said, and too many activists remain in jail.
+The opposition has also pushed for the release of what it says is over 100 jailed activists.
+A few have been released since the start of talks, but the opposition said it was insufficient.

 Both sides, however, will continue to meet with the dialogue's facilitators, Torrealba said.
 He added that they had made proposals to restart the dialogue "so that it can be useful for the country and yield results."